Area19-Medical/SupaAutoFly/README.md

 - The script currently does not convert health checks from the `docker-compose.yml` file.
 - The dependency resolution is simplistic.
+- Edge functions currently do not support the [`config.toml`](https://supabase.com/docs/guides/functions/development-tips#using-configtoml) file.
+There is just a global `VERIFY_JWT` variable for all functions.

 ## License